The Wandering Jews: Attitudes

 Born in Galicia, a Central European province of the Habsburg Empire, Roth witnessed the end of this empire, yet continued to call it his only homeland.
 He regarded it as "something that contained multitudes, something not exclusive", and, according to his English translator Michael Hoffman, the Jews represented "human beings in their least packaged form" - "the most anomalous, individual of peoples", fissured by history and geography.
 Roth believed in "Judaism, in the sense of a somewhat separate presence of Jews within and throughout and inspiriting Europe."
-Communism he believed would eliminate anti-semitism and Jewish identity alike.
+Communism, he believed, would eliminate antisemitism and Jewish identity alike.
 He never went to Palestine, but he objected to the creation of a nation state there for the Jews.
 "The young halutz is also the disseminator of a culture.
 He is as much a European as he is a Jew".

 In a preface to the 1937 edition, all Roth could hope for, Michael Hofmann wrote in the 2001 edition, was for "conditions for Jews getting steadily and bearably worse.
 What happened instead was the Holocaust."